-- 1301 When the Incident Commander of the emergency has determined the services of a unit are no longer needed, he shall direct the apparatus officer to return the unit to the station. - 1302 Prior to departing the scene, the apparatus operator should perform a walk around inspection of the vehicle. - 1303 Upon the arrival of each apparatus at the Wescosville station, the operator shall activate the warning lights and come to a complete stop in his lane of travel only.
+- When the Incident Commander of the emergency has determined the services of a unit are no longer needed, he shall direct the apparatus officer to return the unit to the station. - Prior to departing the scene, the apparatus operator should perform a walk around inspection of the vehicle.
+The operator shall check all doors and mounted equipment to ensure it is closed and secure.
+Operator shall also look under the vehicle to ensure there are no obstructions.
+The operator shall be the last person to board the apparatus before it departs. - Upon the arrival of each apparatus at the Wescosville station, the operator shall activate the warning lights and come to a complete stop in his lane of travel only.
 Once traffic has STOPPED in both directions, the operator may proceed to position the apparatus for a reverse move into the proper bay, using both travel lanes if necessary.
 The operator has the right to solicit assistance from company members with the reverse move into the bay whenever necessary (i.e. frozen mirrors, poor visibility, etc.).
-At NO TIME shall manpower be used to stop moving traffic, unless they are trained fire police in possession of proper flagging equipment. - 1304 It is the apparatus officer and operator's responsibility to insure all appliances, equipment, etc. have been returned to the apparatus. - 1305 Personnel who responded on a specific apparatus shall return with that unit unless instructed differently. - 1306 Upon arrival at the station, the crew shall be responsible for cleaning, servicing, and returning to "inservice" order the apparatus, appliances, hose, and personal turnout gear. - 1307 Personnel standing by at the station shall assist in the return to service of Department apparatus. - 1308 When the apparatus officer is satisfied that the apparatus is clean and in service, he shall notify the officer in charge of the operation.
-On approval, the firefighters may be dismissed. - 1309 In cases where a member's job or family responsibilities justify it, a member may be dismissed from the fire ground or the fire station upon approval of the officer in charge.
+At NO TIME shall manpower be used to stop moving traffic, unless they are trained fire police in possession of proper flagging equipment. - 1304 It is the apparatus officer and operator's responsibility to ensure all appliances, equipment, etc. have been returned to the apparatus and properly secured. - 1305 Personnel who responded on a specific apparatus shall return with that unit unless instructed differently. - Upon arrival at the station, the crew shall be responsible for cleaning, servicing, and returning to "in-service" order the apparatus, appliances, hose, and personal turnout gear. - 1307 Personnel standing by at the station shall assist in the return to service of Department apparatus. - When the apparatus officer is satisfied that the apparatus is clean and in service, he shall notify the officer in charge of the operation.
+On approval, the firefighters may be dismissed. - In cases where a member's job or family responsibilities justify it, a member may be dismissed from the fire ground or the fire station upon approval of the officer in charge.